sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

 # SeL4 HDMI

 This repo contains the code for an SeL4 HDMI driver that can display a static or moving image.
 To display moving images, double buffering has been implemented.
 This means that whilst the current frame is being displayed, the next frame is being written to.
-In it's current state there is a visual glitch that is caused by the screen being redrawn each time the new buffer is displayed.
+Currently there is a visual glitch that is caused by the screen being redrawn each time the new buffer is displayed.
 This is more noticeable when the entire screen has changed (see example rotating_bars).

 # Building firmware

-In order to use this driver, the correct hdmi firmware needs to be flashed onto the maaxboard.
-The following repo can be used to build and flash uboot with the correct firmware:
+To use this driver the correct hdmi firmware needs to be flashed onto the maaxboard.
+This can be achieved by using the following repo:

 https://github.com/sel4-cap/maaxboard-uboot